enzodjabali/symfo-ct-project/README.md

 chmod -R 777 var/
 ```

-Create an `.env.local` file and fill it out
+Create a copy of the `.env` file then name it `.env.local` and fill it out

 Create database:
 ```bash